 Processes - FQA

-Welcome to our HR processes website!
+Welcome to our website for HR processes!
 Here you will find comprehensive information on defining and optimizing HR processes.
 Our goal is to support you in implementing and improving your HR process landscape.
-Especially when using HR systems, whether it's introducing new systems or optimizing existing ones, prior analysis and transformation of your processes is essential.
-We understand the challenges and show you ways to solve them.
+Especially when using HR systems, whether it's implementing new systems or optimizing existing ones, prior analysis and transformation of your processes is essential.
+We understand the challenges and will show you how to find solutions.

 What are HR processes?

 HR processes encompass all personnel tasks within a company.
-These include recruiting, onboarding, personnel development, and offboarding.
+These include, among others, recruiting, onboarding, employee development, and offboarding.

 How do I define HR processes?

-A well-defined process requires clear entry and exit criteria, the necessary steps and responsibilities, and the tools and content used.
-A process visualization helps to clarify the process.
+A well-defined process requires clear entry and exit criteria, the necessary steps and responsibilities, the tools used, and the content.
+Process visualization helps to clarify the process.
 Nevertheless, the process must be pragmatically accessible and manageable.

-HR processes include application management, onboarding, performance appraisals, training, payroll, and offboarding.
-This covers the basic needs of the employee life cycle in most cases.
+HR processes include, among other things, application management, onboarding, performance appraisal, further training, payroll and offboarding.
+This covers the basic requirements for the employee life cycle in most cases.

 How can I optimize HR processes?

 Analyzing inefficient processes and bottlenecks using available data helps identify problems.
-How long does a process stay stuck in one place and why?
+How long does a process stall at a particular point, and why?
 Excel is a great tool, but it still requires a lot of manual input.
 Implementing HR systems to automate processes simplifies operations.
-Once employees are trained in how to use the new systems, it saves money and valuable time.
+Once employees are trained in using the new systems, it saves money and valuable time.

 Which software is suitable for HR processes?

-There are a multitude of software providers on the market.
-Which providers are suitable for your specific application depends on your requirements.
-These technical needs and the complexity of processing arise from the processes involved.
-In addition to the technical assessment, an analysis of the IT department is required to ensure a smooth migration of the new HR application into the existing IT landscape.
+There are numerous software providers on the market.
+Which provider is best suited to a specific application depends on the requirements.
+These requirements and the complexity of the implementation arise from the processes themselves.
+In addition to the technical assessment, an analysis by the IT department is necessary to ensure a smooth migration of the new HR application into the existing IT landscape.

-What are the benefits of automating HR processes?
+What are the advantages of automating HR processes?

 The successfully implemented automation saves time in administration and reduces errors.
 It improves data quality and relieves employees of routine tasks.

-Once implementation is complete, the company's internal resources conduct an acceptance test.
-This involves testing the implemented system based on a previously created (acceptance) test manual.
-Training may be required to meet this requirement.
-Adequate training and employee involvement during the acceptance test are essential, especially with regard to the system's acceptance within the company.
-What's the use if you have a "Rolls-Royce" parked outside your door but no one knows how to use it?
-The result is that everyone continues to use the small car.
+Once implementation is complete, the company's own resources conduct an acceptance test.
+Here, the implemented system is tested based on a previously created (acceptance) test manual.
+To successfully complete this task, training may be necessary.
+Adequate training and employee involvement during the acceptance process are crucial, especially for ensuring system acceptance within the company.
+What good is a Rolls-Royce if no one knows how to drive it?
+The result is that everyone continues to drive the compact car.

-How does system-based application management work in HR?
+How does a system-based application management system work in HR?

-An efficient application management process, supported by an applicant management system (ATS), or Application Tracking System (ATS), ensures a structured selection and processing of the application process within the company.
+An efficient application management process, supported by an applicant tracking system (ATS), leads to a structured selection and processing of applications within the company.
 Documents are processed in compliance with data protection regulations and made available to the relevant department.
-Candidates consent to the use of their data and are invited or rejected for interviews via the applicant management system.
-Furthermore, integration with today's common search engines and application platforms is standard.
+Candidates consent to the use of their data and are invited to interviews or rejected via the applicant tracking system.
+Furthermore, integration with common search engines and applicant platforms is standard practice.

-This raises the initial question of every process: when does it start and end?
+The fundamental question of any process here is its start and end.
 Does the onboarding process begin after the contract is signed or on the first day at the company?
-Does it end after the professional training or at the end of the probationary period?
+Does the process end after the completion of the professional training or at the end of the probationary period?

-In addition, the position criteria for onboarding are fundamental.
-Is the employee a factory worker or a commercial employee?
-Will onboarding take place at a telecommuting location, colloquially known as a home office, or at the company headquarters?
+Furthermore, the position criteria are fundamental for onboarding.
+Is the employee a production worker or a commercial employee?
+Will the onboarding take place remotely, colloquially referred to as a home office, or on-site at the company headquarters?

-The most personal approach to onboarding is certainly through a mentor/mentor.
-However, this isn't always possible in an increasingly virtual working world.
+The most personal onboarding experience is undoubtedly through a mentor.
+However, this isn't always possible in an increasingly virtual work environment.
 The traditional approach is certainly through training or supervised on-the-job training.
-The use of onboarding applications helps structure the onboarding process.
-Planned training sessions and induction dates can be presented in a structured manner.
-New employees have an overview of the status of training, the submission of documents or notifications, and which actions still need to be completed.
-All of this can be done not only on the computer, but also on the mobile phone in the evening on the couch...
+Onboarding applications help structure the onboarding process.
+Planned training sessions and introductory meetings can be clearly organized.
+New employees have an overview of the status of training, the submission of documents or notifications, and which tasks still need to be completed.
+All of this is accessible not only on a computer, but also on a mobile phone in the evening while relaxing on the couch.

 How do I integrate a new HR system?

-You should start with a needs analysis based on existing process descriptions.
-After all, the HR system should work according to your needs, not the other way around.
-You don't want to have to conform to a standard that may have been developed for a completely different industry, do you?!
-Manufacturers are usually willing to come to your company and present their HR application.
-Ask the manufacturer for a test account that you, and especially the future users in the company, can use to try out the HR application.
+The process should begin with a needs analysis based on existing process descriptions.
+The HR system should work according to your specific requirements, not the other way around.
+You don't want to be forced to adhere to a standard that may have been developed for a completely different industry!
+Vendors are usually willing to visit your premises and present their HR application.
+Ask the vendor for a trial account so that you, and especially the future users within your company, can test the HR application.

-Once you've decided on a system, the implementer will ask many questions about your requirements and preferences.
-These were either documented in advance during the needs analysis or arise during the discussion.
-The more detailed the information is clarified now, the more time and money you'll save later in the project.
-Reconfigurations or changes due to misunderstandings are often time-consuming, expensive, and result in delays.
+Once you've chosen a system, the implementer will ask many questions about your requirements and wishes.
+These were either documented beforehand during the needs analysis or emerge during discussions.
+The more detailed the information is clarified now, the more time and money will be saved later in the project.
+Reconfigurations or changes due to misunderstandings are often complex, expensive, and result in delays.

-After implementation, acceptance testing is required to ensure proper functionality.
-This involves future company users testing the entire system as best as possible.
-Test scenarios are considered and documented in advance.
+After successful implementation, acceptance testing is required to ensure correct functionality.
+Ideally, the future users from within the company test the entire system.
+Test scenarios are planned and documented in advance.

-Once acceptance is complete, the go-live takes place.
-This should be communicated openly within the company, depending on the impact on other departments, and coordinated with the implementing company.
+Once acceptance testing is complete, the system goes live.
+Depending on its impact on other departments, this should be openly communicated within the company and coordinated with the implementing company.

-Typically, a software provider offers a so-called "hypercare" phase, approximately 4-6 weeks after go-live.
-This is where any errors in live mode are corrected.
-This is when it becomes clear how clearly the requirements were communicated and documented at the start of the project.
-Changes or adjustments are usually annoying and cost money and time, ultimately wasting the time of your own employees.
+Software providers typically offer a "hypercare" phase, lasting approximately 4-6 weeks after go-live.
+During this phase, any bugs encountered in live mode are addressed and corrected.
+This is when it becomes clear how unambiguously the requirements were communicated and documented at the start of the project.
+Changes or adjustments are usually frustrating and cost money and time, ultimately wasting the time of your own employees.

-The challenges involved in implementing HR systems are diverse.
-In addition to organizational and technical challenges, data protection and IT security, and employee participation, the human factor—that is, the company's own employees—must be adequately considered.
+The challenges involved in implementing HR systems are manifold.
+In addition to organizational and technical challenges, data protection regulations, IT security, and employee participation, the human factor – i.e., the company's own employees – must be given sufficient consideration.

-Employees want to see meaning in their work and the appreciation of the company.
-Change management is therefore an important component of the project.
-Talk to your employees, explain the goals and benefits they will gain from using the new system.
-Turn critics into supporters, both among employees and in the employee participation committees.
+Employees want to find meaning in their work and feel valued by the company.
+Change management is therefore a crucial component of the project.
+Talk to your employees, explain the goal and the benefits they will gain from using the new system.
+Turn critics into supporters, both among employees and in employee representative bodies.
 Early and transparent involvement builds trust and reduces resistance.

-Implementing or modifying HR systems requires employee time.
-This work is usually performed in parallel with operational tasks.
-Therefore, time should be scheduled for project work, including needs analysis, documentation of implementation requirements, training, and acceptance testing.
+Introducing or modifying HR systems requires employee time.
+This work is usually carried out alongside regular operational tasks.
+Therefore, time should be allocated for project work, including needs analysis, documenting implementation requirements, training, and acceptance testing.

-How can I get feedback on HR processes?
+How can I gather feedback on HR processes?

 Ask your employees how they experience working with the HR department.
-A supplementary question in the regular employee survey is usually sufficient.
-The feedback, integrated into process optimization, improves processes.
-Employees will respond positively to the effects.
+A supplementary question in the regularly conducted employee survey is usually sufficient.
+The feedback, integrated into process optimization, improves the processes.
+Employees will notice the positive effects.
 Good communication within the company demonstrates a willingness to change.

 KPIs describe the performance of the process.

-In recruiting, for example, this could be the duration of the entire hiring process.
-Here, it's important to measure the internal processing time, i.e., how long it takes for the applicant to receive feedback; how long the review remains within the department, etc.
+This could, for example, be the overall duration of the hiring process in recruitment.
+For this, it's important to measure the internal processing time, i.e., how long it takes for the applicant to receive feedback; how long the application remains within the department, etc.

-During the hiring process, you can specify the maximum time it should take until the new employee is registered in the master data system and receives their work equipment…
+During the hiring process, you can specify the maximum time it should take until the new employee is entered into the master data system and receives their work equipment…

-An important metric is turnover within a company.
-The turnover metric itself is backward-looking, so by then it's too late to react.
-Therefore, early indicators, such as employee satisfaction, responsiveness to employee inquiries, evaluations in exit interviews, and social media offerings, are helpful.
+Employee turnover is an important metric.
+However, turnover itself is a retrospective indicator, meaning it's too late to react to it.
+Therefore, early indicators, such as employee satisfaction, responsiveness to employee inquiries, feedback from exit interviews, and social media presence, are helpful.

-What are the best practices for digitizing HR processes?
+What are the best practices for the digitalization of HR processes?

-Digitalizing HR processes offers numerous benefits, from increased efficiency to improved compliance.
+Digitizing HR processes offers numerous advantages, from increased efficiency to improved compliance.
 Here are some best practices for successfully digitizing HR processes:

 Conduct a needs analysis: